63 Can’t-Miss Things For Cruise Passengers to Do in Cozumel

 Yes, there will be a casino on the ship, but if you can’t get enough of trying your luck, what about a little play in a Mexican casino?
 At the very least, it will be an interesting story to share back home.

 If you walk out of the port area, right as you exit you’ll see the Royal Village Shopping Center.
 Within this center is the casino (next to the Hard Rock Café), with a huge sign that you can’t miss.
 Now, don’t expect a huge Vegas-style resort.
-Instead, it’s a relatively small spot, but a nice way to kill some time in the air conditioning if you have time to spare before heading back to the ship.
+Instead, it’s a relatively small spot, but a nice way to kill some time in the air conditioning before heading back to the ship.

 Want to get a little wild?
 Cruise lines offer 4×4 excursions — either on a four-wheeler or on an ATV buggy — through the jungle.
 You’ll likely get a little dirty, but that’s the point.
 After the trek, you usually then have a few hours to hang on the beach and have lunch provided.
 It’s not a bad way to spend the day for people that want some adventure.